telecomsxchange/country_code_mapper/README.md

-# Country codes with E.164 to E.212 mapper
+# Country Codes list with E.164 to E.212 mapper

 A complete list of E.164 country codes (Voice) with relationship to  E.212 (MCCMNC) SMS Format.